 What you can do

 If you have RA, you can manage your condition by making sure you are receiving appropriate treatment and avoiding anything that might cause flare-ups.
 Moderate exercise is usually beneficial.
 Some people find that changing their diet also helps.
-Take good care of your teeth and gums, as gum inflammation can cause exacerbation of RA.
+Take good care of your teeth and gums, as gum inflammation can cause exacerbation of RA.is there any relation between bone cancer and RA?well lets take a look of symptoms of bone cancer

 1. Alamanos Y, Drosos AA.
 Epidemiology of adult rheumatoid arthritis.
 Autoimmun Rev. 2005 Mar;4(3):130-6.